SebMZI/Project-Mille/ReadMe.md

 ## Roadmap

-- Add tests
-- Send email with google calendar time slots
+- Send email with Gmail
+- Mail content would be a html file with file attachments
+- More tests